Hot Cross Buns

 Roll each ball into a long, even sausage, cut into two and press gently into the cross on each bun.

 Bake for 15 – 20 minutes until the buns are golden brown and well-risen.
-Glaze with the jam once they are taken from the oven and serve with lashings of butter once cooled.
+Glaze with the warmed jam, leave to cool then and serve with lashings of butter.

 The hot cross buns are best eaten the day they are made but are always delicious for a day or two after lightly toasted and served warm.